 The routes are based on five fundamental cornerstones: discovery, education, conservation, research, information and interaction.

-The aim is: to showcase the city's green spaces (location, main species and natural, cultural and landscape functions); to highlight their natural and social values, the threats they face and the importance of conserving them; to introduce visitors to the world of plants; to raise public awareness as to the importance of the city's gardens in preserving biodiversity; to encourage critical and active attitudes to protect the environment and encourage communication and exchange among visitors to the gardens.
+The aim is explore city's green spaces (location, main species and natural, cultural and landscape functions); to highlight their natural and social values, the threats they face and the importance of conserving them; to introduce visitors to the world of plants; to raise public awareness as to the importance of the city's gardens in preserving biodiversity; to encourage critical and active attitudes to protect the environment and encourage communication and exchange among visitors to the gardens.

 Montjuïc, Barcelona's mountain